hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 Addresses memory issues with certain contracts in priv_call See https://github.com/hyperledger/besu/issues/2387

+No-op tracing implementation used everywhere in privacy.
+Tracing is not currently supported in privacy so no need for this overhead.

-This NO_TRACING implementation is used by eth_call so it makes sense for this to be used by priv_call - and this explains the difference in memory usage between public and private states.
+This NO_TRACING implementation is used by eth_call so it makes sense for this to be used by priv_call - and this explains the difference in memory usage between public and private states that users have reported.

 ContainerTests all pass locally.
 Customer provided tests in public and private execution also successful with this change.

 ## Changelog

-- [ ] I thought about the changelog and included a [changelog update if required](https://wiki.hyperledger.org/display/BESU/Changelog).
+- [x] I thought about the changelog and included a [changelog update if required](https://wiki.hyperledger.org/display/BESU/Changelog).
             </td>
         </tr>
     </table>